 If your child presents any of these symptoms call 000 for emergency help.

 I’m not allergic to anything?
 How did my child develop an allergy?

 Allergies tend to run in families but they may present differently from family member to family member.
 One person might react to an allergen while nobody else has experienced a reaction.
 Research is being done to find out why allergies are more prevalent in children today.

 Finding out exactly what your child is allergic to may also take time.
 If the allergy is a moderate one, it is likely that it can be managed with medication and soothing creams until the reaction subsides.
 But if the allergy is becoming persistent, it’s time to speak to your doctor to seek out testing and to formulate an allergy plan.
 This would likely be undertaken at your local Allergy and Immunology Clinic at the Children’s Hospital.

 Take note of where you were and what your child may have eaten or been exposed to when the reaction occurred.
 Did you change any of the household cleaning products?
 Did they eat something different?
 Is it possible they brushed up against something outside?
 The more you can identify how it happened, the more likely you can try to avoid a recurring reaction.

 Although it can be difficult because in some cases we are clueless as to what it could have been that triggered the reaction.
 To be on the safe side, you might like to carry a small dose of antihistamines with you or keep some in the car in case it happens while you’re out of the house.

 Medical disclaimer: Tips provided need to be considered in conjunction with medical advice.
 For immediate concerns, please contact HealthDirect (Australia wide) ph 1800 022 222 to talk to a registered nurse 24hrs a day, and in emergencies call 000.

-Got more questions about allergies and allergic reactions?
+Got more questions about seasonal allergies and allergic reactions?
 Click here.